SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 The following types of roles can be associated with users:

-- Global roles: Contain permissions that apply to all data within a tenant.
+- Global roles - contain permissions that apply to all data within a tenant.
-- Inventory roles: Contain permissions that apply to groups of devices.
+- Inventory roles - contain permissions that apply to groups of devices.

 Moreover, application access can be granted to enable a user to use an application.